Could Sleep Apnea Be Taking Years Off Your Life?

 Sleep deprivation is linked to a host of health issues.
 These include cognitive impairment, mood disorders, and weakened immune function.

-In the context of sleep apnea, sleep deprivation can exacerbate the disorder's systemic effects.
-This further underscores the importance of effective sleep apnea management.
+Sleep deprivation can exacerbate the systemic effects of sleep apnea, further underscoring the importance of effective management.

 Cardiovascular and Metabolic Disorders Associated with Sleep Apnea

 Sleep apnea is not just a sleep disorder.
-It's a systemic condition with far-reaching health implications.
-One of the most significant is its impact on cardiovascular health.
+It's a systemic condition with far-reaching health implications, one of the most significant of which is its impact on cardiovascular health.

-Untreated sleep apnea can lead to hypertension, or high blood pressure.
-This is due to the repeated episodes of low oxygen levels during sleep.
-Over time, this can strain the heart and blood vessels.
+Untreated sleep apnea can lead to hypertension or high blood pressure.
+It occurs when the body experiences repeated episodes of low oxygen levels during sleep, which can strain the heart and blood vessels over time.

 Sleep apnea is also associated with an increased risk of stroke.
 This is likely due to the same oxygen deprivation that contributes to hypertension.